wndxlori/wndx.com/_posts/2019-03-13-only-fools.md

 I do, however, have some opinions that differ from some of the characterizations Kareem presents.

-First up... not every person who codes identifies as a "hacker" (from his "Who this is
+First up...not every person who codes identifies as a "hacker" (from his "Who this is
 for: hackers who have an idea.").
 Some people who code don't identify as "coders" either.
 Maybe you are a product manager who dabbles in code for fun (I have a great story about one of the most prolific early app store contributors I know who resembles this remark).